Kotlin/kotlin-spec/docs/src/md/kotlin.core/annotations.md

 ### Annotation values

-An annotation value is a value of a special [Annotation type][Annotation types].
+An annotation value is a value of a special [Annotation type][Annotation declarations].
 An annotation type is a special kind of class type that is allowed to include properties of the following types:

 - [Integer types][Built-in integer types];